Local RUHS Scholarships

 Students graduating from Randolph Union High School are eligible to apply for a wide range of scholarships to help reduce the cost of pursuing a college degree.

 Check out the various scholarship opportunities below, and be sure to note deadlines and submission requirements.
-Some of the below scholarships require applications, which can be downloaded from the documents box to the left.
+Some of the below scholarships require applications, which will be available online by April 13.

 Randolph Union High School Scholarship Information Packet

 To apply for a number of available scholarships, please click on This Link, and complete all sections and questions.
 The following scholarships may be applied for using this application:

 - Gifford Trust Scholarship

 - The RU Community Fund Scholarship

 The following additional scholarships are also available, and may be applied for by following the instructions under each scholarship; or by downloading and submitting the application(s) found in the documents box to the left.
 (These applications will be online by April 13, with a submission deadline of May 4.)

 American Legion, Thomas Mowatt Memorial Scholarship - The American Legion Post #9 of Randolph is proud to offer a scholarship in memory of Thomas J. Mowatt.
 Applicants for this scholarship should demonstrate the attributes of good citizenship and industriousness through academic achievement, as well contributing to school and community through extracurricular involvement.
 Students interested in applying for this scholarship should submit a letter explaining how they fit the above mentioned criteria and what their future plans are.
 The letter should be sent to: Attn: Adjutant, Post 9 American Legion, P.O.
 Box 75, Randolph, VT 05060.
 Letters must be postmarked by May 5th

 Dubois and King Scholarship - Applicants should plan to major in architecture, engineering, planning, earth or environmental science, or surveying.
 Download the Dubois and King Scholarship application in the documents box to the left.